No. 24 Tennessee holds off Lipscomb

+Grant Williams scored 19 points on Saturday and Tennessee teammate Chris Darrington wasn’t the least impressed.

+“He should have 30,” the junior guard said.
+“He missed some easy ones.”

-Sophomore forward Grant Williams had 19 points, eight rebounds and three blocked shots to help No. 24 Tennessee post an 81-71 victory over Lipscomb on Saturday in a nonconference contest at Knoxville, Tenn.
+Williams fell one point shy of his fourth 20-point outing of the season and also contributed eight rebounds and three blocked shots to help the No. 24 Volunteers post an 81-71 victory over Lipscomb in a nonconference contest at Knoxville, Tenn.

+Williams was 6-of-11 shooting in the victory as Tennessee (7-1) continued its strong start.

-Junior forward Admiral Schofield scored 13 points as the Volunteers (7-1) continued their strong start.
-Senior guard James Daniel III tallied 12 points on four 3-pointers and junior guard Chris Darrington added 11 points.
+Junior forward Admiral Schofield scored 13 points, senior guard James Daniel III tallied 12 points on four 3-pointers and Darrington added 11 for the Volunteers.

-Junior guard Garrison Mathews scored 19 of his 22 points in the second half for Lipscomb (6-4).
-Junior forward Eli Pepper scored 10 points and collected 15 rebounds before fouling out.

 The Bisons refused to go away and back-to-back baskets by Pepper pulled them within 69-62 with 3:22 remaining.
 But Pepper fouled out with 2:16 left and Williams later hit a jumper to push the lead back to 11 as the Volunteers closed it out.